macOS settings to mark devices as compliant or not compliant using Intune

 This feature applies to:

 As an Intune administrator, use these compliance settings to help protect your organizational resources.
 To learn more about compliance policies, and what they do, see get started with device compliance.

 Create a compliance policy.
 For Platform, select macOS.

-- Minimum OS version: When a device doesn't meet the minimum OS version requirement, it's reported as noncompliant.
-A link with information on how to upgrade appears.
-The end user can choose to upgrade their device, and then get access to company resources.
+When a device doesn't meet the minimum OS version requirement, it's reported as non-compliant.
+A link with information on how to upgrade is shown.
+The device user can choose to upgrade their device.
+After that, they can access organization resources.

-- Maximum OS version: When a device is using an OS version later than the version specified in the rule, access to company resources is blocked.
-The user is asked to contact their IT admin.
-Until there is a rule change to allow the OS version, this device can't access company resources.
+When a device uses an OS version later than the version in the rule, access to organization resources is blocked.
+The device user is asked to contact their IT administrator.
+The device can't access organization resources until a rule changes to allow the OS version.

 System security settings